-Gastric band procedures are safe, popular, and effective ways to lose excess weight and maintain a healthier lifestyle for many people.
-But sometimes patients elect to have their gastric bands adjusted or removed if they experience a decrease in weight loss or discomfort from the band’s positioning.
-Adjustments are not uncommon—especially after a significant amount of weight has been lost—and the band’s placement may have to be reconfigured to account for the change.
+Gastric band procedures may help you lose excess weight and maintain a healthier lifestyle for many people.
+However, sometimes patients elect to have their gastric bands adjusted or removed if they experience disappointing weight loss, complications, or discomfort from the band’s positioning.
+Adjustments are also often made after a significant amount of weight has been lost; in many cases, the band’s placement may have to be reconfigured to account for the change.
+Revisions to other procedures, most often a gastric sleeve, are also frequently chosen by patients.

-Whatever the reason for a LAP-BAND® or REALIZE® band removal or adjustment, the physicians at West Medical are at the top of their field when it comes to surgical weight loss procedures.
-West Medical doctors have guided countless patients to healthier lifestyles maintained for the long term.
+Whatever the reason for a band removal or adjustment, the physicians at West Medical are here to assist.
+Our outstanding team has guided numerous patients to healthier lifestyles that last.

 Before & After Gallery